 A lot of pros used Pentax Spotmatics.
 They were great little cameras – a pleasure to use and reliable.

-The cameras were marketed across most of the world as ‘Asahi Pentax’, but in North America the cameras carried alternate engraving on the top-plates, identifying them as ‘Honeywell Pentax’ and carrying an ‘H’ badge on the pentaprism, in place of the ‘AOCo’ logo used elsewhere in the world.
+The cameras were marketed across most of the world as ‘Asahi Pentax’, but in the United States the cameras carried alternate engraving on the top-plates, identifying them as ‘Honeywell Pentax’ and carrying an ‘H’ badge on the pentaprism, in place of the ‘AOCo’ logo used elsewhere in the world.

 Asahi’s lenses were branded ‘Takumar’.
 Takumar lenses earned themselves a decent reputation with high mechanical and optical standards and featuring excellent, class leading multi-coating.
 Unfortunately after switching to K mount and branding the main line of lenses as Pentax, Asahi cheapened the Takumar brand a little by giving it to a ‘budget’ range of lenses – but m42 Takumars are generally objects of desire.